 The following four systems are also worthy of mention.
-The Network Data Distribution System (NDDS) implements a publish-subscribe model to perform network operations for any number of data-sharing processes [5].
-The Message Passing Interface (MPI) [4] was developed as an IPC toolkit optimized for parallel computing problems.
+The Network Data Distribution System (NDDS) implements a publish-subscribe model to perform network operations for any number of data-sharing processes [6].
+The Message Passing Interface (MPI) [5] was developed as an IPC toolkit optimized for parallel computing problems.
 The Adaptive Communications Environment (ACE) [10] began as a C++ platform-abstraction library.
-The Common Object Resource Broker Architecture (CORBA) [8] is not a toolkit but instead a specification of an architecture or infrastructure such that computer applications can cooperate together over a network [1], [9] which is inherently what IPC tries to achieve.
-Finally, various frameworks using their own methods of IPC have been developed like [6], [18], and [2].
+Finally, the Common Object Resource Broker Architecture (CORBA) [8] is not a toolkit but instead a specification of an architecture or infrastructure such that computer applications can cooperate together over a network [9], [1] which is inherently what IPC tries to achieve.

-All were developed to ease data sharing and to enable an efficient, robust system that was still flexible and near realtime.
+All were developed to ease data sharing and to enable an efficient, robust system that was still flexible and near real-time.
 Broker was created with a focus on developer convenience, whereas CORBA was not.
-Building robotic systems is difficult and every piece of the system must be reliable.
+We have acknowledged that building robotic systems is difficult and every piece of the system must be reliable.
 The more fundamental its role, the more reliable it must be.
 The robotic system must ease problem diagnostics and program development.
-With Broker, we have stayed away from the application control flow yielding the widest variety of OS/language choices.
-We do not have specific libraries for marshalling/unmarshalling data.
-Instead we have specified a very stable packet format.
+With Broker we have stayed away from the application control flow yielding the widest variety of OS/language choices.
+We do not have specific libraries for marshalling/unmarshalling data, instead we've specified a very stable packet format.
 In the next section we describe Broker, our solution to robotic IPC.